Why Do People Go to Therapy?

 You don't need a mental health condition

-You can also attend therapy for mental health challenges not related to a mental health condition, such as conflict with friends and family, seeking advice, diagnosis, or work stress.
-Although depression and anxiety may be some of the most common causes of seeking a mental health professional, you’re not alone if you do not have one.
+You can also go to therapy for mental health challenges not related to a mental health condition, such as conflict with friends and family, seeking advice, diagnosis, or work stress.
+Although depression and anxiety may be some of the most common causes people seek a mental health professional, you’re not alone if you do not have one.

 Challenges you can address